aquachris/btplanets/README.md

 The Successor States, burned out as they are, are trying to conserve their military assets and oftentimes employ mercenary companies to fight their battles.

-In contrast to previous wars that were fought with giant armies and countless anonymous soldiers, combat in this era is much more up close and personal.
-This is due to BattleMechs ruling the battlefield - 30-foot-tall armored robots, highly mobile and well armed.
+In contrast to previous wars which were fought with giant armies and countless anonymous soldiers, combat in this era is much more up close and personal.
+This is due to BattleMechs ruling the battlefield - 30-foot-tall robots, highly mobile, heavily armored and armed to the teeth.
 If controlled by a skilled pilot, a BattleMech is the equivalent of an entire company of lesser machines or infantry.
+Convential wisdom says that the best way to combat a BattleMech is another BattleMech, which means that most battles consist of a limited number of Mechs fighting each other to decide the outcome of the entire conflict.

 See also:
 http://www.sarna.net/wiki/Succession_Wars_(History)